voicegain/platform/how-to/Minio-Mongo-with-backup-strategy/guide.md

 ## <a name="step2"></a>Step 2: Minio setup and backup solution

 **Minio Storage Requirements**
 In the case of Minio there are no special requirements.
-However, it is a best practice to have a dedicated partition at /data/minio to be mounted in the container.
-This can avoid issues with the underlying host system in the event that the disk fills.
+However, it is a best practice to have a dedicated partition at /data/minio to be mounted in the Docker container.
+This can avoid issues with the underlying host system in the event that the Minio disk fills up.

-The following command will download the latest Minio image from docker hub and create the container, notice the following:
+The following command will download the latest Minio image from Docker hub and create the container, notice the following:
-* `/data/minio:/data` : We are mounting the local /data/minio partition as a persistent bucket storage
+* `/data/minio:/data` : We are mounting the local /data/minio partition as a persistent Minio bucket storage
 * `MINIO_ACCESS_KEY=accesskey` The access key is essentially our username, change this to whatever you would prefer, but in this guide we are using 'accesskey'
 * `MINIO_SECRET_KEY=secretkey` The password, essentially, and we are using the literal string: 'secretkey' in this guide